 As per the Budget Presentation of Finance Minister Tito Mboweni on the 20 February 2019, adjacent the tax tables for South Africa for 2019/ 2020.
 Lower down you can download the South African Tax Spreadsheet Calculator 2019/ 2020 to compare this year to previous years.

 Comment: No real changes.
 The calculator now takes UIF and SDL into account especially for self employed people for whom these are effectively pure taxes.
 We have also allowed for the option of a Small Business tax.

-To download the Tax Calculators subscribe to our Free Tips and Tricks Newsletter at the bottom of this page.
+To download the Tax Calculators subscribe to our Free Tips and Tricks Newsletter in the right hand side sidebar of this page.
 On the Thank You page (a bit lower down) you will find the file.
 You are welcome to unsubscribe if we can’t help you but we guarantee that the Excel tips and tricks we provide will save you hours in your normal workday.

 Want to learn more about Microsoft Excel?
 If you prefer attending a course and live in South Africa look at the Johannesburg MS Excel 3 Day Advanced Course or the Cape Town MS Excel 3 Day Advanced training course.
 If you prefer online learning or live outside South Africa, look at our online MS Excel training courses.

 See what the calculator can do below

 How the South African Tax Spreadsheet Calculator 2019/ 2020 works